SeRViCE-Lab/p3-dx/README.md

 ```

 #### 6. Navigate the environment using ROS' navigation stack
- This uses the adaptive monte carlo localization algorithm as thoroughly discussed by Dieter Fox, Thrun, and colleagues in their book, <i>probabilistic roboticsM </i>.
+ This uses the adaptive monte carlo localization algorithm as thoroughly discussed by Dieter Fox, Thrun, and colleagues in their book, <i>probabilistic robotics.</i>

 ```bash
 	roslaunch p3dx_2dnav move_base.launch